• Home Improvement

 What Is a Split-Level Kitchen?

-A split-level kitchen is a type of kitchen design where the cooking and preparation areas are on one level, and the dining and serving areas are on another.
+A split-level kitchen is a layout where cooking and preparation areas sit on one level, while dining or serving areas are positioned on another.

 Materials You Will Need to Remove a Split Kitchen Wall